Isap31/2025-Aurora/README.md

 "My mother tests her blood sugar 8 times a day.
 She makes 50+ health decisions daily that could save or endanger her life.
 She does this alone because the technology that could help costs $6,000 per year.
 AuroraFlow exists because she—and 27 million Americans like her—deserve better.
 They deserve AI-powered insights.
 They deserve voice-first accessibility.
 They deserve to manage their diabetes with dignity and confidence.
 This isn't just a student project or a business opportunity.
 This is personal.
 This is my mother's life.
 This is millions of lives.
-And if I can build even a small part of the solution, I will."
+If I can build even a small part of the solution, I will."

 — Caitlin Przywara, Founder